 Goodyear Wrangler DuraTrac tire

-Designed for drivers of multi-purpose full-sized pickups, vans, sport utility, and commercial vehicles, the Goodyear Wrangler DuraTrac is a tire that’s built for both play and hard work.
-With the 3PMSF symbol, Wrangler DuraTrac light truck tires meet the industry’s severe snow service standards.
-And don’t forget about the numbers!
-This is one of the highest-selling off-road tires!
+Designed for the drivers of multi-purpose full-sized pickups, vans, sport utility, and commercial vehicles, the Goodyear Wrangler DuraTrac is a tire that's built for both play and hard work.
+Goodyear offers a 6-year/50,000-mile warranty and a 30-day test drive on this tire.

 Pros